NativeScript/docs-v7/ui-dialogs.md

   console.log("Dialog result: " + result);
 });
 ```

-*__Important__: Dialog result argument is boolean.
-True if the dialog is closed with OK button, false if closed with Cancel button, undefined if closed with neutral button.*
+> The dialog result argument is boolean.
+The result is true if the dialog is closed with the OK button.
+The result is false if closed with the Cancel button.
+The result is undefined if closed with a neutral button.

 ### Prompt

+**Web-Browser Style**

 ```JavaScript
 var dialogs = require("ui/dialogs");
 // Second argument is optional.